Skip to content

 The Issue

 The designated no-mow area at the municipal building was overrun with Canada Thistle (Cirsium arvense), an aggressive and highly invasive weed.
 This plant is not just unsightly — it’s ecologically destructive.
-An infestation this size can spread up to 100 million seeds annually, carried by the wind to properties throughout the township.
-Towamencin municipal law prohibits allowing this noxious weed to remain unmanaged on public lands.
+An infestation this size can produce up to 100 million seeds annually, carried by the wind to properties across the township.
+Towamencin municipal law prohibits leaving this noxious weed unmanaged on public lands.

 What we are Doing

-We are restoring the native habitat using methods modeled after the ecological process of succession.
+We are restoring the native habitat by applying methods based on the ecological process of succession.

 Phase 1 – Invasive Species Removal (2025)

-We began with 3 applications of environmentally responsible herbicides to eliminate 90–95% of the Canada Thistle population.
+We started with three applications of environmentally responsible herbicides to eliminate 90–95% of the Canada Thistle population.
 Why are we using herbicides?
-While we strongly support natural solutions for smaller and less invaded areas, full eradication of invasives is crucial — native plants cannot take root while invasives dominate the soil and the ecosystem, and hand weeding or other methodologies are only feasible for small areas.
-For the restoration areas in Towamencin the methods, including the chosen agents, timing, and amounts, were carefully evaluated for risk vs. benefit and endorsed by ecologists and specialists at the Penn State Master Gardeners, Morris Arboretum, Perkiomen Watershed Association, the EPA or others.
-The methods we employed maximize ecological benefit and minimize risks to non-target species.
-Weeds, Inc., a licensed professional company that has installed meadows for some of these organizations and has a well-earned positive reputation, was Towamencin’s choice for this task.
+While we strongly support natural solutions for smaller and less invaded areas, completely eradicating invasive species is essential — native plants cannot establish themselves while invasives dominate the soil and ecosystem, and hand weeding or other methods are only practical for small areas.
+For the restoration sites in Towamencin, the methods, including the chosen agents, timing, and amounts, were carefully evaluated for risk versus benefit and approved by ecologists and experts from the Penn State Master Gardeners, Morris Arboretum, Perkiomen Watershed Association, the EPA, or others.
+The techniques we used maximize ecological benefit and minimize risks to non-target species.
+Weeds, Inc., a licensed professional company with a solid reputation that has installed meadows for some of these organizations, was Towamencin’s choice for this task.

 Phase 2 – Seeding Native Grasses (Fall 2025)